 Little did I know that night how important this prayer would be for us.
 How much I needed to hand over this child to God and fully accept that God’s got him in His hands.

 We’ve been on quite a journey with this precious boy in the years since.
-More times than I can count I’ve been in tears, unsure what to do next and who to ask for help.
+More times than I can count I’ve been in tears, unsure what to do or who to ask for help.
 Each time, God has gently reminded me of this prayer.

 “I’ve got him” are the words I hear whispered to my heart.
-I remember the prayer and I breathe a little deeper, relax my shoulders, and trust again that God will lead us through whatever the latest trial brings.
+I remember the prayer and I breathe a little deeper.
+My shoulders relax and I trust again that God’s got him.
+And God will lead us through whatever the latest trial brings.

 Raising children – boys or girls – is such a challenge and not one to undertake all on our own.
 We need to lean on God’s help in this task.
 I’m learning to lean into the trust that He’s got my children and their futures in His hands.
 I’m learning to go to God first (before friends, Google or Facebook) when I’m facing a dilemma and allow Him to lead me to the next step.